-During 2019-20, Capital work in progress of \$7.1m was transferred to RailCorp (2018-19: Nil).
+In the current year, capital work in progress of \$3.7m was transferred to TAHE.
+In the prior year, capital work in progress of \$7.1m was transferred to TAHE.
 Refer Note 14.2 for details.

 5.4 Credit standby arrangements and loan facilities